Three Lives Connected Forever - The Tragic Story of Hank Gathers

 Bo went on to also lead the entire nation in scoring and then was drafted by the Los Angeles Clippers the next year.
 And what did he do the first time he was sent to the free throw line in his very first NBA game?
 He swished it… left handed!

 THE AUTHOR'S HERO TALKS WITH HIM ABOUT HANK

 But that’s STILL not the end of this story.
 As I sat talking to Mr. Westhead in the near empty airport restaurant that day, I told him that I knew what he had said at Hank’s eulogy.
-He looked deep into my eyes as we talked at length about life and basketball.
+He looked deep into my eyes.

 You see, Paul Westhead wasn’t just "some basketball coach."
 He was a philosophy professor who also taught at Loyola Marymount University during his coaching tenure there.